wechto/paper/README.md

   “affordances” to describe the fact that certain states enable an agent to do certain actions, in the context of embodied agents.
 In this paper, we develop a theory of affordances for agents who learn and plan in Markov Decision Processes.

-  :curly_loop: [When to Trust Your Model: Model-Based Policy Optimization](https://arxiv.org/pdf/1906.08253.pdf) :fire: :volcano: :droplet:
+  :curly_loop: [When to Trust Your Model: Model-Based Policy Optimization](https://arxiv.org/pdf/1906.08253.pdf) :fire: :volcano: :droplet: :boom:  ​

    we study the role of model usage in policy optimization both theoretically and empirically.

   :curly_loop: [Deployment-Efficient Reinforcement Learning via Model-Based Offline Optimization](https://arxiv.org/pdf/2006.03647.pdf) :fire:  :volcano: :boom:

   we propose a novel concept of deployment efficiency, measuring the number of distinct data-collection policies that are used during policy learning.  ​

+  :curly_loop: [CONTROL-AWARE REPRESENTATIONS FOR MODELBASED REINFORCEMENT LEARNING](https://openreview.net/pdf?id=dgd4EJqsbW5) :sweat_drops:

   :o: dynamic distance learning   <a name="anchor-modelbasedddl"></a>